-Women’s boots are typically available in lower flexes (boot stiffness) so that it is easier to transfer power through to the ski with less muscle mass or weight relative to your boot size.
+Women’s specific boots also tend to have more white & blue or more feminine graphics.
 Not all women benefit from wearing a women's specific ski boot and some may prefer the fit and feel of a unisex ski boot.

-The same is true for men with lower and wider calves -- they can benefit from a women's specific boot or one with a suitable cuff shape.
-Where possible I have tried to link out to Women's version of the wide ski boots reviewed above.
+The same is true for men with lower and wider calves - they can benefit from a women's specific boot or one with a suitable cuff shape.
+Where possible I have tried to link out to the Women's version of the wide ski boots reviewed above.

 That's a wrap.
 I hope you've narrowed it down to the best wide ski boot for your level of skiing.
 Be sure you're picking a boot with the right flex and within a width range that matches closest to your foot shape.